ailenus/SortManager/readme.md

 The application starts by prompting the user to choose between selecting a sorting algorithm to sort a randomly generated array and selecting two sorting algorithms to compare their performance in sorting a randomly generated array.
-The program then ask to use to choose one or two sorting algorithms among the seven options: bubble sort, heapsort, insertion sort, merge sort, quicksort, selection sort, and tree sort.
+The program then asks the user to choose one or two sorting algorithms among the seven options: bubble sort, heapsort, insertion sort, merge sort, quicksort, selection sort, and tree sort.
 The user is then asked to enter the length of the array to be randomly generated.
 The program then prints the randomly generated array, the sorted array, the chosen sorting algorithm, and the execution time of the sorting algorithm.
-If the user chose to compare two algorithms, the second chosen algorithm and the execution time of the second algorithm are printed as well.
+If the user selected comparing two algorithms, the second chosen algorithm and the execution time thereof are printed as well.

 ## The `model` package